Are Dogs Descended From Wolves?

 Honestly, scientists quibble over the exact definition of the term!
 However, generally speaking, in zoological nomenclature, a subspecies is a distinctive group within a species that has become geographically and or otherwise isolated from the broader species.

-As it turns out, the domestication process of the lovable dogs we know today is even more complicated!
+As it turns out too, the domestication process of the lovable dogs we know today is even more complicated!

 This was reported in a scientific paper entitled, "Genome Sequencing Highlights the Dynamic Early History of Dogs," originally published in the January 2014 edition of the Public Library of Science (PLOS) Genetics Journal.

-The other major dog genes that vary from wolves have to do with the ability to digest starch in a way that starch can become an important food source!
+However, the other significant dog genes that vary from wolves have to do with the ability to digest starch in a way that starch can become an important food source!

-Instead of hunting animals and picking berries (and wild onions, etc) for most of our food, we humans began to raise grain crops which were high in starch.
-The theory went that some wolves which happen to be able digest starch, due to their "accidental" gene variants for starch metabolism, were attracted to these early agrarian cultures and became "civilized" into dogs.... dogs that cozied up with humans got more food so the theory goes.
+So, instead of hunting animals and picking berries (and wild onions, etc.) for most of our food, we humans began to raise grain crops, which were high in starch.
+The theory went that some wolves which happen to be able to digest starch, due to their "accidental" gene variants for starch metabolism, were attracted to these early agrarian cultures and became "civilized" into dogs.... dogs that cozied up with humans got more food so the theory goes.

 What's even more compelling is the DNA evidence that is presented in the PLOS Genetics paper cited above.
 Erik Axelsson and his team sequenced the DNA from gray wolves in China, Croatia, and Israel, plus the DNA from semi-feral dogs that have long been completely isolated from gray wolves (Basenji and Dingo), and compared this to the DNA of a number of modern dog breeds.

-What they found was strong DNA evidence that the dog subspecies began to diverge significantly from the broader gray wolf species somewhere between 11,000 and 16,000 years ago, probably closer to 16,000 years ago, BEFORE wide scale agriculture.
+They found strong DNA evidence that the dog subspecies began to diverge significantly from the broader gray wolf species somewhere between 11,000 and 16,000 years ago, probably closer to 16,000 years ago, BEFORE wide-scale agriculture.

-They also find that old breeds of dogs that were developed to live alongside people who don't farm, and eat mostly meat from hunting, such as Siberian/Alaskan Huskies, do not have the same genetic diversity in their genes for starch digestion that most other modern breeds of dogs do.
+Moreover, they also find that old breeds of dogs that were developed to live alongside people who don't farm and eat mostly meat from hunting, such as Siberian/Alaskan Huskies, do not have the same genetic diversity in their genes for starch digestion that most other modern breeds of dogs do.

 Second, the domestication of dogs, and their close association with humans, most likely began while humans were still hunting animals for food, not after they became grain farmers.

-So, it is far more likely that humans fed their early "dogs" scraps of meat and bone, and only later, did dogs develop the taste for grain, and the genes necessary to get good nutrition from grain, as their human friends began to farm grain on a wide scale.
+So, it is far more likely that humans fed their early "dogs" scraps of meat and bone, and only later did dogs develop a taste for grain and the genes necessary to get adequate nutrition from grain, as their human friends began to farm grain on a wide scale.